© AntModity Inc

 On the other hand, peat moss is readily available but has many disadvantages such as -Hydrophobic: once dry, is very hard to rewet and more acidic, etc.

-AntModity has it’s own processing center located in Thawalama in the Southern Province of Sri Lanka.
-We maintain a large inventory of coir products in our warehouses in France, Korea (Seoul), Canada (Ontario), and the USA (Indiana).
+AntModity works with producers in Myanmar, India, and Sri Lanka to bring their coir products closer to our customers.
+We maintain a large inventory of coir products in our warehouses in Korea (Seoul), Canada (Ontario), and the USA (Ohio, Illinois, and Indiana).